allan-villan/data-analysis-portfolio/README.md

-# *Allan Villanueva Presents:* My Data Analysis Portoflio
+# Allan Villanueva's Portfolio
-Welcome to my Data Analysis Portfolio!
+Welcome to my portfolio :)

 If you want to discuss any of my projects further, leave a suggestion, or have a quick chat, please feel free to reach out via [LinkedIn](https://www.linkedin.com/in/allanvde/)!